 LG's consistently delivered exceptionally light laptops, and the Gram 14 2-in-1 is probably its best stab yet.
 Combining terrific endurance (over 11 hours of battery life!) with speedy performance and a light-but-durable design, this convertible might just convert you to believing in LG.
 But while we like its colorful, crisp display, that panel could stand to be brighter.

 The Gram 14 2-in-1 also lacks a Thunderbolt 3 port, a future-proof connection that should be a given on any premium-priced laptop.
 Still, few laptops are as featherweight as the Gram 14 2-in-1, which puts it in a class of its own.

 Read our full LG Gram 14 2-in-1 review.

 Just because the Surface Pro 7 isn't for you doesn't mean you should abandon Microsoft.
-Especially with the Surface Go 2 hitting shelves; This $399 budget tablet might not give you the performance of the Surface Pro, but it has the same general design and even slimmer display bezels.
+Especially with the Surface Go 2 on shelves; This $399 budget tablet might not give you the performance of the Surface Pro, but it has the same general design and even slimmer display bezels.

-See our Surface Go 2 first impressions
+See our Surface Go 2 review

 How to choose the best Surface Pro alternative